 This time, the result was:

-Note: This method only works if you're using Raspberry Pi OS with Desktop GUI.
+Note: This method only works if you're using Raspberry Pi OS with a Desktop GUI.
 If you're using Raspberry Pi OS Lite or running your Pi headless (no monitor), this approach won’t be available.
 For that, you'll need to use the nmcli method I explained earlier.

 Setting a Static IP via Raspberry Pi OS GUI